Crestline Experimental Dive Unit

 The information and/or story that this page depicts is for the most part real,

-though the personal physical achievements of each member of the Expedition are vastly under reported.
+though the personal physical achievements of each member of the Expedition are

 Material Copyright Robert Iannello 2003.